Monitoring During Labor for Emerging Complications

 Priority questions test whether the nurse can identify the earliest signs of deterioration and escalate before irreversible decompensation.

-- Trend vital signs, oxygen saturation, mentation, peripheral pulses, skin temperature/color, and capillary refill.
+• Trend vital signs, oxygen saturation, mentation, peripheral pulses, skin temperature/color, capillary refill, and perfusion cues such as clammy pale skin or delayed milk production.

-- Evaluate respiratory effort, accessory muscle use, orthopnea, cyanosis, and breath sounds.
+• Evaluate respiratory effort, accessory muscle use, orthopnea, nasal flaring, cyanosis, and breath sounds; monitor for restlessness or confusion as oxygenation warning signs.

-- Monitor neurologic status, including level of consciousness, movement symmetry, speech, and confusion.
+• Monitor neurologic status, including level of consciousness, voluntary/involuntary movements, speech, and cognition.

 Nursing Interventions

-- Escalate immediately for suspected laceration bleeding; support exam and repair workflow while monitoring ongoing blood loss.
+• Escalate immediately for suspected laceration bleeding; support focused genital tract assessment and repair workflow while monitoring ongoing blood loss.

-- Optimize perfusion using positioning strategies, oxygen as needed, and rapid communication of worsening trends.
+• Optimize perfusion using positioning strategies (for example leg elevation with lower head positioning when appropriate), oxygen as needed, and rapid communication of worsening trends.

-- Intensify neurologic surveillance for seizure or stroke signs and activate emergency response for abrupt changes.
+• Intensify neurologic surveillance for seizure or stroke signs and activate emergency response for abrupt changes in consciousness or communication.

-- Provide trauma-informed psychosocial support, reduce anxiety, involve family, and coordinate substance-use-related neonatal and postpartum planning.
+• Provide trauma-informed psychosocial support, reduce anxiety, involve family, and coordinate substance-use-related maternal-newborn planning.

 Deterioration Can Be Rapid